ente-io/ente/server/docs/docker.md

    touch museum.yaml
    ```

-4. That's it.
+4. That is all.
 You can now start everything.

    ```sh
    docker compose up